-No documentary can do justice to the sheer majesty of mother nature at her most visceral, beauty and savagery go hand in hand in a land where hundreds of species of wildlife rule the roost.
+No documentary can do justice to the sheer majesty of mother nature at her most visceral.
+Beauty and savagery go hand in hand in Africa, a land where hundreds of species of wildlife rule the roost.
 Nowhere else on earth holds the same raw power or impact of Africa when it comes to the sheer amount of teeming wildlife, reminding the casual observer that we are lucky to be allowed on a land that has yet to be tamed by civilisation.
 Living proof that nature can still draw a line in the sand and declare here and no further.

 Africa is a land that does not give up her secrets easily.
-Backpackers will face many challenges and frustrations along the way, but for those willing to put in the effort, brave the hardships and the stereotypes of war ravaged hell holes, then Africa will reward you with a longing, a desire to be with her that matches that of any lover.
+Backpackers will face many challenges and frustrations along the way, but for those willing to put in the effort, brave the hardships and the erroneous stereotypes of war ravaged hell holes, then Africa will reward you with a longing, a desire to be with her that matches that of any lover.
 This is Africa.

 North Africa gets very hot between April and September, and many people do suggest travelling in the cooler months of October to March.
 However this isn’t strictly necessary provided that reasonable precautions are taken to combat the sun and the heat.

-However, the wet seasons can be a fantastic time to travel too if you can traverse the logistical problems, wildlife is more abundant, vistas are more stunning, there are less tourists and everything is cheaper.
+However, the wet seasons can be a fantastic time to travel too if you can traverse the logistical problems like lack of transport and difficulty getting to some remote areas, wildlife is more abundant, vistas are more stunning, there are less tourists and everything is cheaper.
 Of course there are mild differences from country to country, but in general South Africa has its dry season in between May and October, getting increasingly hot toward the end, and the wet season is roughly from November to April.
 East Africa has two dry seasons, from roughly December to March and then June to October.
 West Africa’s dry season is from October to April and central Africa June to September is the dry season.

 Africa on the whole is fairly cheap for independent travel with the price of getting around, accommodation and food generally quite reasonable in the majority of countries with a few notable exceptions such as South Africa where costs are generally higher.
-Activities such as safari’s, organised treks, personal car hire or any type of activity involving wildlife spotting can be extremely expensive and blow your budget out of the water.
+Activities such as safaris, organised treks, personal car hire or any type of activity involving wildlife spotting can be extremely expensive and blow your budget out of the water.